 The above places you will get a good mix of beaches, temples, architecture, tradition and culture!!
 I'll say you should look into the above and plan your trip accordingly.
 I'd say minimum days to stay in one place is 2/3days.
 However, ayuthayya can be just one night.
 It's only about an hour to get back to Bangkok.

 Hope this helps!
 Enjoy travelling Thailand and even though it is relatively safe, be careful!
 Do not take anything from strangers and never walk with too much cash, keep it back at your hotel!
 Always keep your passport in a safe place and don't take it around with you, use other forms of ID if you have to use it!
-Good luck! almost 6 years agoAnswered by LadyZ via WorldNomads.com
+Good luck! over 6 years agoAnswered by LadyZ via WorldNomads.com